 The curriculum is designed to give students knowledge and skills in several areas that will prepare them well for future study or employment.
-In addition to learning essential statistical concepts (experimental design, causation, graphical analysis, inference, linear models), students who receive a B.S. in Statistics will have knowledge of Mathematics (calculus, analysis, probability) and computer skills (data management, basic programming).
+In addition to learning essential statistical concepts (experimental design, causation, graphical analysis, inference, linear models), students who receive a B.S. in Statistics will have knowledge of mathematics (calculus, analysis, probability) and computer skills (data management, basic programming).
 Additionally, the curriculum has a strong emphasis on developing oral and written communication skills.

 B.A.
-Economics
+Business Economics

 This major is designed to give students a basic understanding of Economics in a variety of fields, including finance, government, industry, econometrics and technology, and thus serves as an excellent preparation for advanced degrees in many fields.
-As a social science major, it's less demanding in math than the other three majors recommended above.
+As a social science major, it's less demanding in math than the other three majors recommended above, so it's recommended that you take some math on the side (for example, a math minor).